janessatran/google-homepage/README.md

 # google-homepage
-From The Odin Project's [curriculum](http://www.theodinproject.com/courses/web-development-101/lessons/html-css
+From The Odin Project's [curriculum](http://www.theodinproject.com/courses/web-development-101/lessons/html-css You can check out my completed work for this assignment [here](https://janessatran.github.io/google-homepage/)!

 ## Things I learned:
 ### Two ways to move a div around on the page